Thesis project guidelines: Bachelor of Fine Arts

 The minimum requirement for the contents of the written component of the Bachelor of Fine Arts thesis project is for it to contain verbal and visual documentation of the artistic component and how it has been exhibited.

-The written component must contain comprehensive image material of the artistic component.
-The length of the written component is 5−10 pages excluding images (about 1,800 characters per page).
-You will work on the written component in connection with communication studies included in the Bachelor of Fine Arts degree, and you can also get further support at the bachelor’s thesis project seminar and from teachers of the subject areas.
+The written component must contain comprehensive image material o the artistic component.
+The length of the written component is 5−10 pages excluding images (approximately 1,800 characters per page).
+You will work on the written component in connection with Communication studies study modules included in the Bachelor of Fine Arts degree and you can also get further support at the Bachelor’s thesis project seminar and from the teachers of the subject areas.

-In the written component, you can discuss the starting points of your artistic work; its contents, techniques, form and material solutions and the relevance of your thesis project to the contexts of contemporary art.
-You can also describe your work process and the making and exhibiting of your work and discuss the relationship between the artistic component and the audience, exhibition venue and social issues.
+In the written component, the student can discuss the starting points of their artistic work; its contents, techniques, form and material solutions and the relevance the thesis project has to the contexts of contemporary art.
+The student can, furthermore, describe the work process, the making and exhibiting of the work and discuss the relationship of the artistic component and the audience, the exhibition venue and societal questions.

-In the written component, you must use references when you discuss ideas expressed by another person.
-You must include a list of references and literature at the end of the written component.
-Instructions on citing references, sources and literature are available on the Artsi platform.
+In the written component, references must be used when ideas expressed by another person are discussed.
+A list of references and literature will be enclosed at the end of the written component.

 The title page of the written component must indicate: